 Google Search Console has a nifty little tool that lets you check your own (or anyone else’s) site to see if it passes this critical test.

 Video content is really popular and for good reason.
-If a picture is worth a thousand words, just think what can be achieved using video for your online narrative.
+If a picture is worth a thousand words, just think about what can be achieved using video for your online narrative.
 But it leads nicely to SEO – video content ranks well.
-This is largely because people like video content (and we’re back to our UX Design).
+This is large because people like video content (and we’re back to our UX Design).
 Think about how your audience wants to engage with you, whether on social, websites, blogs or whatever medium you’re using – think about the content that you engage with.

 Grab a camera and start thinking about how you can tell the story of your business with video.
 What problems can you solve, what help can you give – it doesn’t have to be polished, it just has to be helpful.